 Scotland and Wales have their own land transaction taxes with different rates and thresholds.
 Use our stamp duty calculator to find out exactly what you would pay.

-Your interest rate is fixed for a set period, usually two, three, or five years.
-This means your monthly payments stay the same regardless of what happens to interest rates in the wider market.
+A fixed rate mortgage locks your interest rate for a set period, usually two, three, or five years, so your monthly payments stay exactly the same regardless of what happens in the wider market.
 Fixed rates are the most popular choice for first-time buyers because they provide certainty and make budgeting easier during a period when managing new costs can feel unfamiliar.

-The interest rate follows the Bank of England base rate by a set margin.
+A tracker mortgage has an interest rate that follows the Bank of England base rate by a set margin.
 For example, a tracker at base rate plus 1% would currently charge you whatever the base rate is, plus 1%.
 Your payments go up or down as the base rate changes.
 Tracker mortgages can be cheaper than fixed rates when interest rates are stable or falling, but they carry more risk if rates rise.

-The lender sets the rate, which can change at their discretion.
+A variable rate mortgage has an interest rate set by the lender, which can change at their discretion.
 This includes the standard variable rate (SVR), which is the rate you typically move onto when a fixed or tracker deal ends.
 SVRs are usually the most expensive option and are generally best avoided for any extended period.

-Your savings are linked to your mortgage and used to reduce the balance on which interest is charged.
+An offset mortgage links your savings to your mortgage and uses them to reduce the balance on which interest is charged.
 For example, if you have a £200,000 mortgage and £20,000 in savings, you only pay interest on £180,000.
 You do not earn interest on your savings, but the tax-free benefit of offsetting can be particularly valuable for higher-rate taxpayers.

 - Check and improve your credit score: Start reviewing your credit report at least six months before you plan to apply.
 Register on the electoral roll, pay off any small debts, and make sure all your bills are paid on time.